joan-gerard/react-native-day2/README.md

 ### `npm start`

-Open [http://localhost:19002](http://localhost:19002) to view de developer tool in the browser.
+Open [http://localhost:19002](http://localhost:19002) to view the developer tool in the browser.

 On the developer tool you can choose to run the app on iOS or Android simulator, or in the web browser